HirschBerge/ultimate-lord-of-the-rings-subtitles/README.md

 - [full subtitles, with English and foreign languages translated](/full-with-english/)
 - [foreign languages translated only](/foreign-only/)

-These subtitles are made for the Extended versions only. **VLC player with reduced text size is heavily recommended to display subtitle colors as intended.**
+These subtitles are made for the Extended versions only. **VLC player with reduced text size is heavily recommended to display subtitles as intended.**

 Reducing the text size is useful for the full subtitles version as a lot of text can be displayed at once.
 For this, you can change it in VLC in the menu `Tools > Preferences > Subtitles > Subtitle Effects > Font Size > Smaller`.